 How To Get Involved

 The Collaborative for Community Engagement supports and facilitates a wide range of programming designed to meet student interest and community need.
-From student-run organizations to a community-engaged leadership certificate program, from community-based research to living learning communities, our programs engage a diverse group of stakeholders from the campus and community to promote the common good and propel academic learning into the world.
+From student-run organizations to a community-engaged leaders program, from community-based research to living learning communities, our programs engage a diverse group of stakeholders from the campus and community to promote the common good and propel academic learning into the world.

 Interested in getting more engaged with the community, but not sure where to start?
 Consider getting involved in the following opportunities!